 Over the years, we have successfully delivered many e-commerce projects for a number of domains.

-One of the e-commerce projects our team is proud of is the first vehicle marketplace in Africa.
+One of the multi-vendor marketplace development projects our team is proud of is the first vehicle marketplace in Africa.
 This automotive marketplace allows users to buy and sell cars, motorbikes, and trucks online.
 The platform consists of 86+ fully customizable websites and is fast-loading and optimized for mobile devices.

 We have specified all points that you should consider before building a B2C marketplace.
 We discussed B2C meaning, defined the common revenue models and features.
 Equipped with this valuable information, you stand a good chance to launch a successful B2C marketplace.